Asher-zx/Toilet-War/README.md

 CORS enabled to restrict API access to authorized origins Input validation on all endpoints
 Error handling that doesn't expose sensitive information

+# Security Threats and Vulnerabilities

+- This application, like many web applications, faces several security challenges.
+Cross-Site Scripting (XSS) attacks could allow attackers to inject malicious scripts into pages viewed by other users, potentially stealing session tokens or personal information.
+SQL/NoSQL Injection attacks might enable unauthorized database access if input sanitization is inadequate.

+- To mitigate XSS vulnerabilities specifically, we've implemented multiple layers of protection.
+First, all user inputs are sanitized before storage using input validation libraries that strip potentially dangerous HTML/JavaScript tags and attributes.
+Second, we employ Content Security Policy (CSP) headers that restrict which scripts can execute in the browser, preventing injected scripts from running.
+Third, we use React's built-in JSX escaping for dynamic content rendering, ensuring user-generated content is treated as text rather than executable code.
+Finally, we implement HTTPOnly cookies for authentication tokens, making them inaccessible to client-side JavaScript and therefore protected from theft via XSS attacks.
+These measures collectively create robust protection against one of the most common web application vulnerabilities.